Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: Introduction

 The region where Eqs~(\ref{i2}) hold, is called {\it Onsager's region} or, the {\it linear region}.
 A well-founded microscopic explanation on the validity of the linear phenomenological laws was developed by Onsager in 1931 \cite{onsager}.
-Onsager's theory is based on three assumptions: 1) {\it The probability distribution function for the fluctuations of thermodynamic quantities} (Temperature, pressure, degree of advancement of a chemical reaction etc.) {\it is a Maxwellian} 2) {\it Fluctuations decay according to a linear law} and 3) {\it The principle of the detailed balance} (or the microscopic reversibility) {\it is satisfied}.
-Onsager showed the equivalence of Eqs (\ref{i1}) and (\ref{i2}) with the assumptions 1)-3) [assumption 3) allows deriving the {\it reciprocity relations} $\tau_{0\mu\nu}=\tau_{0\nu\mu}$].
-Many important theorems have been demonstrated for thermodynamic systems in the linear region.
-Among them, the most important one is the {\it Minimum Entropy Production Theorem}, showed by Prigogine in 1947 \cite{prigogine}.
-This theorem establishes that, in the Onsager region, for $a-a$ processes \footnote{Here, we adopt the De Groot-Mazur terminology \cite{degroot}: when the velocity's distribution function of particles is an even (odd) function of the velocities of particles, the processes is referred to as an {\it $a$-process} ({\it $b$-process}).
-It is possible to show that this definition implies that the $a$-processes only involve the symmetric part of the Onsager matrix whereas the $b$-processes only the skew-symmetric one. }, a thermodynamic system relaxes towards a steady-state in such a way that the rate of the entropy production is negative
+Onsager's theory is based on three assumptions: i) {\it The probability distribution function for the fluctuations of thermodynamic quantities} (Temperature, pressure, degree of advancement of a chemical reaction etc.) {\it is a Maxwellian} ii) {\it Fluctuations decay according to a linear law} and iii) {\it The principle of the detailed balance} (or the microscopic reversibility) {\it is satisfied}.
+Onsager showed the equivalence of Eqs (\ref{i1}) and (\ref{i2}) with the assumptions i)-iii) [assumption iii) allows deriving the {\it reciprocity relations} $\tau_{0\mu\nu}=\tau_{0\nu\mu}$].
+The Onsager theory of fluctuations starts from the Einstein formula linking the probability of a fluctuation, $\mathcal W$, with the entropy change, $\Delta S$, associated with the fluctuations from the state of equilibrium

+In Eq.~(\ref{i2a}), $k_B$ is the Bolzmann constant and $W_0$ is a normalization constant that ensures the sum of all probabilities equals one.
+The first assumption in the Onsager theory consists in postulating that the entropy variation is a bilinear expression of fluctuations.